• Skip to primary navigation

 Instructions

-1. Flick oven on to 180 degrees bake and line a square 20cm baking tin.
+1. Preheat the oven to 180°c bake and line a square 20cm baking tin with grease-proof paper, then set aside.

-2. Either using a hand-held beater or a free-standing mixer, beat the butter, peanut butter and sugar together until pale and fluffy.
+2. In a medium sized bowl, beat the butter, peanut butter and sugar together with a hand-held beater (or free-standing mixer if you choose) until pale and fluffy.

-4. Sift in the flour and baking powder and mix until it forms a crumbly dough.
-Press this in to the base of your prepared tin and bake for about 10 minutes.
-Remove and allow to cool slightly while we make the topping.
+4. Add in the flour, baking powder and salt and mix together until a crumbly dough comes together.
+Press this dough into the base of your prepared baking tin and bake for 10 minutes.
+Remove from the oven and allow to cool slightly.

-9. Remove from the oven and allow to cool inside tin before slicing and serving.
+9. Remove from the oven and allow the slice to cool completely inside its tin before cutting and serving.
 Enjoy.

 Other Posts you may like